brunowego/boilerplates/README.md

-# NestJS and NextJS with File Share
+# NestJS and NextJS with Lingui

 TODO